zencart/documentation/content/user/ezpages/what_are_ezpages.md

 If you forget to add a Page Title, then you will not be able to add the Link.

-If you do not assign an Order for the Header, Sidebox or Footer, then the Link will not display even if you have a Page Title.
+### Enabling/Disabling Links
+There are several ways you may display an EZ-Page link on your site:
+- In your header (by setting Header = Yes and an Order value > 0).
+- In your footer (by setting Footer = Yes and an Order value > 0).
+- In your EZ-Pages sidebox (by setting Sidebox = Yes and an Order value > 0).

+If you don't want the page link in any of those places, you can still make the page visible in the storefront by setting the `Page is Visible` radio button.

 ### Link Placement

-</span>While you have the option of adding Additional Links to the Header, Footer and Sidebox with EZ-Pages, you are not limited to these three Link locations.
+While you have the option of adding Additional Links to the Header, Footer and Sidebox with EZ-Pages, you are not limited to these three Link locations.
 Links can be in one or more locations simply by enabling the Order for the Location(s) where the Link should appear.

 The Link Location Status for the Header, Footer and Sidebox is controlled simply by setting these to Yes or No for each setting.
 Then, set the Order in which the Link should appear for each location.